tbela99/css-parser/files/css-module.md

 ### Dash case

-use dash case for the mapping key names
+Use dash case for the mapping key names

 ```typescript